Risk | Vulnerability

 The 3 Ds and 3 Rs of security: Why You Need to Know Them

-Countermeasures often accomplish one more or more of these tasks.
-A security officer can embody all three, for example, while a bollard may deter a vehicle attack that might crash into a building.
+A security countermeasure can accomplish one more or more of these tasks.
+For example, a camera detects suspicious activity, a bollard deters vehicles from crashing into a building, while a security officer can embody all three.
 Access management may also deter, detect, and delay threats from entering restricted areas of a site.

+There is some dispute about exactly how many Ds there are.
 Search for the Ds of security online and you might find yourself looking at pages listing the four Ds or the five Ds.
-There’s even a couple of articles out there about a sixth D. Most of those lists include incident response (Defend and Document, for example.)
+There’s even a couple of articles out there about a sixth D. Most of those lists go beyond defense measures to include incident response (Defend and Document, for example.)

-We’re sticking with just three Ds, for a couple of reasons.
+We’re sticking with just three Ds, however.
+We’re doing this for a couple of reasons.
 First, to keep it simple.
 Second, because detect, deter and delay are concerned with reducing the probability of an attack, while the following steps, which we call the three Rs, are concerned with reducing severity.

 What are the 3 Rs?

-• Retrospective: How was the threat handled?
+Report: How was the threat handled?
 Can your response be improved in the future?
 Is an investigation necessary?
+Does law enforcement need to be notified?
+Do you need to make an insurance claim?

-• Recover: How can your organization, site, or people return to their normal state, or a more secure state?
+Recover: How can you adapt to the current state to continue operations?
+How can your organization, site, or people return to their normal state, or a more secure state?

 What most people get wrong about the 3 Ds and 3 Rs